samvera-labs/hyrax-doi/README.md

 Jump in: [![Slack Status](http://slack.samvera.org/badge.svg)](http://slack.samvera.org/)

-Hyrax plugin providing tools for working with DOIs including model attributes, minting, and fetching descriptive metadata.
+Hyrax-doi is a Hyrax plugin that provides tools for working with DOIs including model attributes, minting, and fetching descriptive metadata.

+## Compatibilty
+Hyrax-doi is compatible with Hyrax 2.8+ and tested with a [Hyrax 2.8.0 test application](https://github.com/ubiquitypress/hyrax_test_app) that mirrors the generated app used by Hyrax internally for testing.

 ## Usage
 TODO